Rydberg ion flywheel for quantum work storage

 To account for the spontaneous decay of excited Rydberg ions, we complete our model by including a Lindblad-type dissipation super-operator with the form $\mathcal{L}[\bullet] = \gamma \sum_{k = 1}^2 (\sigma^-_k\bullet \sigma^+_k - \frac{1}{2}\{n_k, \bullet\})$, where $\sigma_k^- = \Ket{\downarrow_k}\Bra{\uparrow_k}$ and $\sigma^+_k = \Ket{\uparrow_k}\Bra{\downarrow_k}$ are local jump operators, curly brackets denote the anti-commutator and $\gamma$ is a decay rate, see Fig.\ref{model}(b).
 Hence, the state $\varrho$ of the system follows the quantum master equation

 with the full Hamiltonian $H = H_\mathrm{ph} + H_\mathrm{el} + H_\mathrm{int}$.

 \textbf{Mean-field dynamics.}-- To explore the dynamics of our model, we proceed with a mean-field approximation, where correlations between internal and external degrees are neglected.
-That is, we assume that $\varrho = \varrho_\ph\otimes\varrho_\el$, where $\varrho_\ph$ and $\varrho_\el$ describe the vibrational and electronic dynamics, respectively.
+The validity of such an approximation is discussed in the Supplemental Material \cite{supp}, where we compare mean-field results with numerical ones obtained by truncating the Fock space.
+We assume that $\varrho = \varrho_\ph\otimes\varrho_\el$, where $\varrho_\ph$ and $\varrho_\el$ describe the vibrational and electronic dynamics, respectively.
 These states follow the mean-field equations

 with $\tilde{H}_\ph = H_\ph + \hbar W(x)s_{nn}$, $\tilde{H}_\el = H_\el + \hbar n_1n_2 \langle W(x) \rangle$.
 Here, the operator $W(x)$ was defined in Eq.~\eqref{int_ham_exp} and the variable $s_{nn} = \left \langle n_1 n_2 \right \rangle$, which corresponds to the population of the double excited state $\ket{\uparrow\uparrow}$, encodes the driven-dissipative dynamics of the electronic sub-system, see Fig.~\ref{model}(b).
 Throughout this article, we use the short-hand notation $\langle\bullet\rangle = \mathrm{Tr}[\bullet\varrho_\ph\otimes\varrho_\el]$.